Factor X deficiency

 Tests that may be done include:

 Bleeding can be controlled by getting intravenous (IV) infusions of plasma or concentrates of clotting factors.
-If you lack vitamin K, you can take vitamin K by mouth, through injections under the skin, or through a vein (intravenously).
+If you lack vitamin K, your doctor will prescribe vitamin K for you to take by mouth, through injections under the skin, or through a vein (intravenously).

 If you have this bleeding disorder, be sure to: